CounterpartyXCP/Documentation/Miscellaneous/tutorials.rst

 * `Melotic`_ - buy/sell for BTC

-* `MasterXchange`_ - buy/sell XCP and any Counterparty-assets for BTC

 * `ALTS`_ - buy/sell for BTC

 ***NOTE***: Centralized exchanges are controlled and operated by their